-What makes the following 3D printer filaments types more fun?
-Well, where before we mostly focused on physical characteristics like strength, flexibility, and durability, the next seven filaments are popular for other reasons, often due to their aesthetics, composition, or special effects.
-Just look at next one.
+Where before we mostly focused on physical characteristics like strength, flexibility, and durability, the next seven 3D filament types are popular for their finish, composition, and other special characteristics.
+Just look at the next one.
 Wood?
 How cool is that!

 Thanks to their exotic natures, these filaments are especially popular in recreational 3D printer use.
 In other words, this is the fun category!